After the iPhone 13, the future of Apple's iPhone Mini hangs in the balance

 The other major hurdle to the iPhone 12 Mini's success is that people simply prefer phones with larger screens.
 Reports from analytics firm Flurry and Consumer Intelligence Research Partners also indicated that the 6.7-inch iPhone 12 Pro Max was the most popular of Apple's 2020 Phone models.

-My colleague Patrick Holland noted in his iPhone 12 Mini review that some may find the device's smaller screen less practical for typing, reading, and viewing documents — critical tasks that many people use their phones for everyday.
-That smaller size also means a smaller battery, and therefore shorter battery life.
+Patrick noted in his iPhone 12 Mini review that some may find the device's smaller screen less practical for typing, reading and viewing documents -- critical tasks that many people use their phones for everyday.
+That smaller size also means a smaller battery and therefore shorter battery life.
 That's a compromise I'm not sure many people are willing to make in exchange for a smaller screen and slightly lower price.

 Plus, the iPhone 12 Mini's compact design may have been less valuable during a year when many people spent most of their days at home.
 Who cares about having a phone that's more portable when you're not going anywhere?